Building Project Management Capabilities with Knowledge Networks

-We found that the expert-learner balance appeared to favor the expert and therefore thwarted open dialogue about failure.
+We found that the expert-learner balance appeared to favor the expert and therefore thwarted open dialogue about failure across clusters.
 However, lessons learned were shared within clusters with the aim of enhancing outcomes.
 We found this evident in the level of technical detail used to share research outcomes and plans (verbally and in reports), which relied on context- or domain-specific knowledge.
 This, in turn, could reinforce the barrier between clusters.
-We also observed a focus on updating knowledge, which was emphasized at the summit by a leader who stressed to the cluster members “if there is at least one take-home message, it is to constantly update your models with new knowledge.”
+We also observed a focus on updating knowledge, which was emphasized at the summit by a leader who stressed to the leader's fellow cluster members “if there is at least one take-home message, it is to constantly update your models with new knowledge.”

 Our interviewees also told us that within the RC, the facilitation/social norm development design dimension was often driven by personalities and individuals, and limited to symbols but not explicit matchmaking between people with common interests or research that had common tracks.
 Connections were not facilitated by the center.
-It was left to the clusters.
+They were left to the clusters.
 The practical steps of building trust after the summits was missing, and few cross-cluster dialogues were planned and facilitated.
 Also, status differences were not addressed.
 However, there appears to be a common attempt to establish simple norms, such as printed and verbal communications being predominantly in English (which is not the first language of the international partners), and the local language was used out of respect and to emphasize key points.

 5.3 Cross-Case Discussion

 The subjects of both case studies focused on delivering appropriate and innovative outcomes for their key stakeholders—a broad project manager community for the LSC, and government and at-risk communities for the RC.
 We found a clear difference in the knowledge network objectives of the LSC and the RN.
 The four objectives of a knowledge network can be upleveled to product and members (cf. Figure 2).
 LSC leaned toward members (“member support” and “translation/local adaptation”).
-They downplayed the creation of things,” and up-played mutual support and problem solving.
+They downplayed the creation of “things,” and up-played mutual support and problem solving.
 The RC hub focused on product “coordination” through the central money disbursers and publishers, while the RC clusters focused on “learning/innovation.”
 That difference may have been fine unto itself had the hub and the clusters not been related.
 Interviewees observed that, as a knowledge network (including both the spokes and the hub), the RC needed to focus on the member support objective, and design around psychological safety and support for risk taking.
 In the fraught political environment, leaders realized too late that they should have started with a focus on members.
 Misaligned objectives meant the design and behavior failed to yield knowledge network benefits.

 There were clear differences in the knowledge network design, dynamics, and behaviors across the LSC and RC knowledge networks.
 Due to the differences in the maturity levels of the two knowledge networks, it was possible to speculate on the design factors that allowed differential gain of benefits for the two knowledge networks.
-One obvious difference was the level of trust prevalent among the members of the two networks.
-In the LSC network, trust was built intentionally and there was a recognizable dearth of trust building in the RC.
+One obvious difference was the level of trust among the members of the two networks.
+In the LSC network, trust was built intentionally, while there was a recognizable dearth of trust building in the RC.
 Second, there was a difference in the level of expert-learner balance enjoyed by the members of the two knowledge networks.
-The LSC network members commonly felt safe to experiment and take risks—this was not the case for the RC network.
+The LSC network members commonly felt safe to experiment and take risks.
+This was not the case for the RC network.
 The LSC knowledge network designers had a shared theory of change that capacity building required psychological safety, and they designed for that.
 Members felt safe about taking risks, laughing at themselves, conducting bold experiments, and playing games as a way of learning.